Charlie Parsley

-Charles H. Parsley (October 13, 1925 – October 3, 1997) was a professional basketball player and college coach who spent one season in the National Basketball Association (NBA) as a member of the Philadelphia Warriors (1949–50).
+Charles H. Parsley (October 13, 1925 – October 3, 1997) was an American professional basketball player and college coach who spent one season in the National Basketball Association (NBA) as a member of the Philadelphia Warriors (1949–50).
 He attended Western Kentucky University.

 After his playing career, Parsley became a college coach.
 He was head coach at Southeast Missouri State University and the University of Wisconsin–Milwaukee.